robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "I hope you get I'm not trying to guilt you, Charlotte."

 The car rolled to a stop next to an elderly couple walking their Pekingese.
-The streets were almost empty—the café did not seem that busy, either.
+The streets were almost empty — the café did not seem that busy, either.

 I looked at Charlotte again.